ortiztena/master-frontend-ix/01-module-layout/README.md

 We will create a card type element with CSS Grid.

-The alignments should be done with this feature, but the html is totally open (see pdf).
+The alignments should be done with this feature, but the html is totally open (look at pdf).